zadam/trilium/README.md

 - `cd trilium` && `npm run start-server`

 ## Adding new languages to the code-blocks dropdown
 Adding a new language essentially consists of "fixing" the mime type definition within trilium's source code.
-This fix is needed because the mime type returned by the code-block function differs from the required ones from highlight.js
+This fix is needed because the mime type returned by the code-block function differs from the required ones from highlight.js.
+Adding / fixing a language can be done fairly easily using `sed`.
+The following command is an example that will make the `python` language compatible with code-blocks:
+- `grep -rl "text/x-python" ./trilium | xargs sed -i "s+text\/x-python+python+g"`
+What this does is simply looks up every occurrence of `text/x-python` (the mime definition of python used by trilium) and replaces it with the string `python`.
+This allows the highlighter plugin to correcly receive the mime type when creating a code-block and as such does not crash the application.

 # Included code-block languages in this demo repository
 - plaintext, c, python and php